edgarminers/python-edgar/README.md

 `python-edgar` can be used as a library called from another python script, or as a standalone script.

 ## Features
-- Compliant: Follows fair acces guidelines established by the SEC at https://www.sec.gov/os/accessing-edgar-data
+- Compliant: Follows fair access guidelines established by the SEC at https://www.sec.gov/os/accessing-edgar-data
 - Efficient: retrieve compressed archives instead of raw index file that are 10 times bigger
 - Import as a library in your python project or run as a standalone script
 - Python 3 only with 0 external dependencies (Python 3 only as of v3.0.0)